-The university's Board of Governors is ultimately responsible for the university's system of control and for reviewing its effectiveness.
+The University's Board of Governors are ultimately responsible for the University's system of control and for reviewing its effectiveness.
 Such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives and can only provide reasonable and not absolute assurance against material misstatement or loss.

-An ongoing process for identifying, evaluating and managing the institution's significant risks is in place.
-The Finance Committee, the Audit Committee and the board of Governors consider key risks at every meeting.
-Ravensbourne's risk management framework covers the areas of reputation, operations, finance, governance (including regulatory and legislative compliance) and academic quality.
-A corporate risk register is maintained that is regularly updated.
-The Board actively monitors the actions that are being taken to mitigate the key risks to the institution.
+An ongoing process for identifying, evaluating and managing the University's significant risks is in place.
+As well as the Executive, the Finance Committee, the Audit Committee and the Board of Governors consider key risks regularly and actively monitor the actions that are being taken to mitigate them.
+Ravensbourne's risk management framework covers the areas of student recruitment, retention and satisfaction, business continuity, finance, regulatory and legislative compliance, data protection and academic quality.
+The principal strategic risks, for example student recruitment and student satisfaction, are also covered by substantive agenda items as appropriate throughout the year.